corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node-operations-upgrading-os-to-ent.md

    ```

    The option `-b` points to the base directory (the directory containing a `node.conf` file, and the *drivers* and *cordapps* subdirectories).
 The generated script named *migrationYYYYMMDDHHMMSS.sql* will be present in the current directory.
-   This script contains all of the statements to create the data structures (e.g. tables/indexes) for CorDapps,
+   This script contains all of the statements to create the data structures (for example, tables/indexes) for CorDapps,
    and inserts to the Liquibase management table *DATABASECHANGELOG*.
-   For a description of the options, refer to the [Corda Database Management Tool]({{< relref "database-management-tool.md" >}}) manual.
+   For a description of the options, refer to the [Corda database management tool]({{< relref "database-management-tool.md" >}}) manual.

 3. Run selected insert statements to update Liquibase database change logIn the generated script, find all inserts into *DATABASECHANGELOG* table related to your CorDapp,
 you can search for *– Changeset migration/<file-name>* lines, where <file-name> references the Liquibase Script file name from the CorDapp.